piotr1204Essex/piotr1204Essex.github.io/big_data.md

 References:

-EU (no date) Lex - 02016R0679-20160504 - en - EUR-lex, EUR.
+- EU (no date) Lex - 02016R0679-20160504 - en - EUR-lex, EUR.
 Available at: https://eur-lex.europa.eu/eli/reg/2016/679/2016-05-04 (Accessed: April 2, 2023).
-ICO, About the Guide to Data Protection (no date) ICO.
+- ICO, About the Guide to Data Protection (no date) ICO.
 Available at: https://ico.org.uk/for-organisations/guide-to-data-protection/about-the-guide-to-data-protection/ (Accessed: April 2, 2023).

 ### Summary post 2

-References

-Snowflake Pricing & Cost Structure (2022) Snowflake.
-Available at: https://www.snowflake.com/pricing/ (Accessed: February 7, 2023).
+In the last few Units we evaluated DBMS along with business, technical and regulatory requirements.
+As the initial post focuses on GDPR and 'Security' rule of ICO, I will summarise mostly in regards to this topic.

+In Unit 8 we discussed compliance and regulatory requirements for companies that handle BigData.
+BigData comes with big responsibility.
+Companies that handle individuals’ information must be very careful in doing so.
+In today’s world, cyber attacks are more common than ever (Irwin, 2023).
+Personal information shall never be exposed to malicious actors as it can put at harm an individual.
+Personal information is, generally, defined by GDPR (GDRP EU, 2016) as any piece of information that allows to identify an invididual.
+It can be an email address, phone number, home address etc. So the first piece of regulation is the aforementioned GDPR.
+This relates to security standards required when handling PII (Personally Identifiable Information).
+The second huge part of requirements is the local governing law that specifies data residency (Staff, 2022).
+Data residency is being understood as the actual, physical place where the data, containing PII, is being stored.
+These days most of the data sits within the public Cloud (vmware, 2022), but what regulators care about is where the physical storage of the data is taking place.

+In summary, I think it is very good that we have such regulations in place as they allow to keep all of our information safer.
+It is however a tremendous challenge for a company to design a data warehouse architecture with all of the regulatory requirements in mind while also catering technical and business needs.

+References:

-Chin, K. (2023) Biggest data breaches in US history [updated 2023]: Upguard, RSS.
-Available at: https://www.upguard.com/blog/biggest-data-breaches-us (Accessed: February 7, 2023).
+Irwin, L. (2023) List of data breaches and cyber attacks in February 2023 – 29.5 million records breached, IT Governance UK Blog.
+Available at: https://www.itgovernance.co.uk/blog/list-of-data-breaches-and-cyber-attacks-in-february-2023-29-5-million-records-breached (Accessed: April 7, 2023).
+Lex - 32016R0679 - en - EUR-lex (2016) EUR.
+Available at: https://eur-lex.europa.eu/eli/reg/2016/679/oj (Accessed: April 7, 2023).

-Abdulghany, A. (2022) Data analytics: Why data is your company's biggest asset, Reea Global.
-Available at: https://reeaglobal.com/why-data-is-your-companys-biggest-asset/ (Accessed: February 7, 2023).
+Staff, I.C.
+(2022) Data residency laws by country - overview, InCountry.
+Available at: https://incountry.com/blog/data-residency-laws-by-country-overview/ (Accessed: April 7, 2023).
+What is a public cloud? - definition - how it works?
+(2022) VMware.
+Available at: https://www.vmware.com/topics/glossary/content/public-cloud.html (Accessed: April 7, 2023).

 ## Learning outcomes